-The key concern with our identification strategy is that cash positions of SMEs might be endogenously related to their investment opportunities during and after a crisis.
+A key concern with our identification strategy is that cash positions of SMEs might be endogenously related to their investment opportunities during and after a crisis.
 We address this concern in several ways.
-First, we measure a firm's cash holdings prior to the start of the crisis and exploit the fact that the sharp tightening of credit conditions after the collapse of Lehman Brothers was unexpected.
+First, we measure a firm's cash holdings just before the start of the crisis and exploit the fact that the sharp tightening of credit conditions after the collapse of Lehman Brothers was unexpected.
 It is therefore unlikely that a firm was hoarding cash prior to the crisis in anticipation of a credit supply shock that would affect its future ability to invest.
-Second, we control for a wide range of firm characteristics that are correlated with a firm's cash holdings and might also explain its (post-)crisis investment.
-Third, we show that during the period that preceded the crisis both cash-rich and cash-poor firms were growing pattern cannot be explained by sharp differences in cash holdings in the two periods.
+Second, we control for a range of firm characteristics that are correlated with a firm's cash holdings and could potentially affect its ability or willingness to invest.
+In addition, the 4-digit industry and regional fixed effects absorb for each investment horizon the impact of industry and regional conditions, such as industry specific uncertainty and demand shocks.